Reorder point

 What is a reorder point?

-The reorder point is a key figure that is mainly used in warehouse logistics.
-It is used here to optimize order quantities and order timing.
+The reorder point is a key figure that is primarily used in warehouse logistics.
+It is used here to optimize order quantities and order times.

-As soon as the reorder level of a certain good in the warehouse is reached, this good must be reordered.
-The significance of the reorder point for the material flow is therefore that there are always enough goods in the warehouse.
-Thus, the production and shipment to customers can be guaranteed.
+As soon as the reorder level of a certain product in the warehouse is reached, this product must be reordered.
+The importance of the reorder point for the material flow is therefore that there are always enough goods in the warehouse.
+This means that production and dispatch to customers can be guaranteed.

 How is the reorder point calculated?